Mediorhynchus

 Mediorhynchus is a genus of small parasitic spiny-headed (or thorny-headed) worms.
 Phylogenetic analysis has been conducted on two known species of Mediorhynchus and confirmed the placement along with the related genus Gigantorhynchus in the family Gigantorhynchida.
 The distinguishing features of this order among archiacanthocephalans is a divided proboscis (specifically, the presence of a "teloboscis" which is the posterior third of a proboscis).
 This genus contains fifty-eight species that are distributed globally.
 These worms exclusively parasitize birds by attaching themselves around the cloaca using their hook-covered proboscis.
 The bird hosts are of different orders.

-Taxonomy and description
+Taxonomy

 Mediorhynchus is monophyletic based on phylogenetic analysis.

+Description

 Species can be identified primarily morphologically by the arrangement of hooks of the proboscis.
 The presence of a divided proboscis (specifically, the presence of a "teloboscis" which is the posterior third of a proboscis) is an autapomorphy of Mediorhynchus.
 Males in some species possess eight cement glands which are used to temporarily close the posterior end of the female after copulation.